 Wilms tumor is cancer that starts in the kidney cells.

-It’s most often found in children between ages 3 and 4.
+It’s most often found in children by age 5.

 It may not cause any symptoms and may not be diagnosed until it’s large.